zealpatel1990/RPi-Robot-Controlled-from-Web-Application/README.md

 # wifi_bot
 v 1.0

-Step 1 is to install node js and modules:
+Step 1 is to install node js and modules in raspberry pi:
-       enter following commands;
+       enter following commands in raspberry pi command line;

       sudo apt-get update